tsbrun/hangman/README.md

 3. Start the server with the command `npm start`.
 4. Play Hangman.

 Special thanks to Cathy Dutton (https://codepen.io/cathydutton/pen/JjpxMm) for allowing me to modify their code to create this app.
-See license for more information.
+See license and [original CodePen](https://codepen.io/cathydutton/pen/JjpxMm) for more information.